yliess86/PhDThesis/thesis.md

 ### Problem Statement

 One major challenge of automatic lineart colorization is the availability of qualitative public datasets.
 Illustrations do not always come with their corresponding lineart.
-The few dataset available for the task are lacking consistency in the quality of the illustrations, gathering images from different types, mediums and styles.
+The few datasets available for the task are lacking consistency in the quality of the illustrations, gathering images from different types, mediums and styles.
 For those reasons, online scrapping and synthetic lineart extraction is the method of choice for many of the contributions in the field [@ci_2018; @zhang_richard_2017].

 Previous works in automatic lineart colorization are based on the +gan [@goodfellow_2014] architecture.
 They can generate unperfect but high-quality illustrations in a quasi realtime setting.
 They achieve user control and guidance via different means, color hints [@frans_2017; @liu_2017; @sangkloy_2016; @paintschainer_2017; @ci_2018], style transfer [@zhang_ji_2017], tagging [@kim_2019], and more recently natural language [@ho_2020].
 One common pattern in these methods is the use of a feature extractor such as Illustration2Vec [@saito_2015] allowing to compensate for the lack of semantic descriptors by injecting its feature vector into the models.